polterguy/phosphorusfive/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+As an addendum to the original code of conduct this one was based upon, we have added the pre-requisite for being funny when asking for help, and/or helping others, though never on other people's behalf must I add!
+This is defined in paragraph 16-4, article b, under the pre-requisite of that _"unless you are funny, without hurting anyone, Vogon poetry shall be recited to you, for no less than 2 minutes."_

+To understand the consequences of this, realise what the guide teaches us about poetry.

+> Vogon poetry is, of course, the third worst in the universe.
+The second worst is that of the Azgoths of Kria.
+During a recitation by their poet master Grunthos the Flatulent of his poem _"Ode to a Small Lump of Green Putty I Found in My Armpit One Midsummer Morning"_, four of the audience members died of internal hemorrhaging and the president of the Mid-Galactic Arts Nobbling Council survived only by gnawing one of his own legs off.
+Grunthos was reported to have been _"disappointed"_ by the poem's reception, and was about to embark on a reading of his 12-book epic entitled _"My Favourite Bathtime Gurgles"_ when his own large intestine - in a desperate attempt to save life itself - leapt straight up through his neck and throttled his brain.
+The very worst poetry of all perished along with its creator, Paula Nancy Millstone Jennings of Sussex, in the destruction of the planet Earth.
+Vogon poetry is mild by comparison.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment